ramiroencinas/perl6-FileSystem-Capacity/README.md

 Provides filesystem capacity info from the operating system utils and tools.

+Currently implements:
-Currently implements GNU/Linux filesystem info provided by df command from coreutils.
+* GNU/Linux filesystem info provided by df command from coreutils.
+* Win32 filesystem info provided by wmic command.

 ## Example Usage ##
     use v6;